awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php
 ```

-Allow enough time for the instance to launch and execute the commands in your script, and then check to see that your script has completed the tasks that you intended\.
+Allow enough time for the instance to launch and run the commands in your script, and then check to see that your script has completed the tasks that you intended\.

 For our example, in a web browser, enter the URL of the PHP test file the script created\.
 This URL is the public DNS address of your instance followed by a forward slash and the file name\.